"So what changed?" Yul Edochie shares how May helped him when he had little

-Yul Edochie Speaks about May's Sacrifices Before He Became Famous, Fans React: "Why D Hatred Now?"
+Yul Edochie Speaks about May's Sacrifices Before He Became Famous, Fans React: "Why the Hatred Now?"

 - He also shared that he got married to her in 2004, and it generated mixed reactions from netizens who wondered why he now ridicules her

-Popular Nollywood actor Yul Edochie is getting mixed reactions from social media users after an old video of himself praising his estranged first wife May Yul-Edochie trended online.
+Popular Nollywood actor Yul Edochie is getting mixed reactions from social media users after an old video of him praising his estranged first wife, May Yul-Edochie, trended online.

-In the video shared by @cutie_jullss on Instagram, the movie star noted that he got married to May in 2004 when he wasn't in the limelight.
-That makes it 20 years presently if the marriage had not faced major issues.
+In the video shared by @cutie_jullss on Instagram, the movie star noted that he married May in 2004 when he wasn't in the limelight.
+That would make it 20 years if the marriage had not faced major issues.

-He noted that getting married early was the best thing that happened to him and May helped him a lot when he didn't have any major achievements,
+He noted that getting married early was the best thing that happened to him, and May helped him a lot.

-His statement made some of his fans emotional as they wondered what made him to cheat on May and also marry another woman Judy Austin who he now flaunts while making mockery of May.
+His statement got some of his fans emotional as they wondered what made him cheat on May and also marry another woman, Judy Austin, whom he now flaunts while making a mockery of May.

 Reactions to Yul praising May